Nordic Walking Poles

 A good guide to pole length is to take your height in cms and multiply it by 0.68, then round down to the nearest 5 cms.
 When you stand with your upper arm at your side your elbow should form a 90° angle or slightly more, so your hand is just below your elbow.
 There are some exceptions to this rule and so it’s always a good idea to have a lesson from an INWA instructor before buying poles so they can advise you.

 Any good quality pole should last you a good long time but there are parts that will wear.
 The rubber paws, for walking on tarmac, wear out like a car tyre, and are easy to lose from your pocket!
 They are pretty cheap to replace, around £6 a pair.
 The tungsten carbide tip of the pole may wear if you walk on gravel or stone surfaces a lot; this again is replaceable on most poles.
 You can usually also buy replacement straps.

 A quality Nordic Walking pole will cost anything from £50 to £100 for a pair.
 Much cheaper poles are available and can be a great way to get started.
 Cheaper poles are often not heat treated in manufacture and so lack strength and may shatter.
 The main thing is to buy what you can afford and to get out there and enjoy Nordic Walking.

 Where can I buy poles?

 Barefoot Studio is the UK’s largest stockist of Nordic walking clothing and equipment.
 All of our staff Nordic walk and are on hand to give friendly advice and information.
 We stock Exel and Leki Nordic walking poles together with the full range of spare parts and accessories.
-As a teaching centre we are also able to offer discounted poles for qualified instructors.
-We also stock clothing & footwear for Nordic walking, such as Asics, Salamon and Aku shoes, Odlo clothing, backpacks and hydration systems.
+As a teaching centre, we are also able to offer discounted poles for qualified instructors.
+We also stock clothing and footwear for Nordic walking, such as Asics, Salamon and Aku shoes, Odlo clothing, backpacks and hydration systems.

 Footwear & clothing